Galaxies in the Epoch of Reionization Are All Bark and No Bite -- Plenty of Ionizing Photons, Low Escape Fractions: Analysis

 \subsection{Measuring Emission Line Fluxes\\and Equivalent Widths}

-We measure emission line EWs and line fluxes from the NIRSpec/prism spectra.
+We measure emission line EWs and line fluxes from the NIRSpec/PRISM spectra.
 In principal, we could take the emission-line measurements from the \bagpipes\ SED fits directly, however, these models assume \textit{a priori} knowledge.
 This includes especially the chemical abundances, where \bagpipes\ scales the metallicity with a Solar abundance pattern.
 As this assumption is still under debate, with several studies arguing for $\alpha$-enrichment in these early galaxies \citep[e.g.,][]{Beverage_2024,Park_2024}, we opt to measure the emission fluxes directly from the data, using the SED fits as guidance.
 In the Appendix, we compare the emission line fluxes measured directly to those predicted from the SED modeling.
 We show that these are in good agreement for the strong optical emission lines (\oiii, \hb, and \ha), but with higher scatter for \oii.

 For each galaxy, we correct for dust attenuation and calibration/slit-loss corrections using the results from the SED modeling (see Section~\ref{section:bagpipes}).
 This factor varies from $\sim$0.5 -- 2.0 at the wavelength of the redshifted \hb-line for each galaxy, with a median (inner-68\%-tile range) of 0.77 (0.60--0.99) for JADES (with no difference seen between GOODS-N and GOODS-N) and 1.52 (0.83--2.62) for CEERS.
-Applying this factor ensures the NIRSpec spectra have been adjusted in a robust fashion to match the photometry, and it corrects for any wavelength-dependent calibration issues.
-We then take use the SED modeling to provide an estimate of the continuum of each spectrum, excluding the contribution of the nebular emission lines.
+Applying this factor ensures the NIRSpec spectra have been adjusted in a robust fashion to match the photometry, and it corrects for any wavelength-dependent calibration issues. \editone{We have compared the EWs of the \hbeta\ and \oiii\ lines measured from the raw spectra and compared them to the corrected spectra and find they agree with a difference of $<10^{-4}$ dex with a scatter of $\leq 0.04$~dex.} We then take use the SED modeling to provide an estimate of the continuum of each spectrum, excluding the contribution of the nebular emission lines.
 This step is crucial for measuring accurate equivalent widths, and for measuring accurate Balmer emission line fluxes in the case that there is non-negligible stellar absorption present.